henrychulab/henrychulab.github.io/_people/zhiyi_jiang.md

 **Bio**<br>
-Zhiyi joined our lab in 2019 as a dissertation-based MSc student.
+Zhiyi joined our lab in 2019 as a MSc student with dissertation option.
 He is the awardee of PolyU ME Dissertation Scholarship.
 Before joining PolyU, he received his BEng degree in mechanical design, manufacturing & automation (National Excellent Engineer Project) from Xi’an Technological University.
 During his undergraduate study, he has been a principal member of a national college student innovation program, involving a number of robotic competitions.

 He is now working with Qingxiang and developing a novel peumatic pipe-inspection soft robot.